fastrgv/Asud/README.md

 ## How to best use this tool:

-The general idea for solving any sudoku puzzle is to eliminate candidates in each cell down to one single.
+The general strategy for solving any sudoku puzzle is to minimize the candidates within each cell.

 Use the following ASUD-methods to work towards a solution: